Pavement Management Planning Tool for Local Agencies

 STEP 2: Severity Level

 Though larger drop-offs indicate higher severity, safety is the primary concern.
 Elevation differences as small as 2 inches on high-speed roadways can pose serious risk.
-How to Measure Distress?
+Click a photo to continue.

 ...